 Talent places the bottle onto a shaker.

 Load the lysate resin mixture to an open column to collect the resin.
-Wash the resin with 10 column volumes of the wash buffer A [1].
+Wash the resin with 10 column volumes of the wash buffer A to remove protein contaminant.
+[1].
 Close the valve, and resuspend the resin with 2 column volumes of Buffer A [2].

-Talent loads the mixture to a column, and adds buffer. (real sample)
+Talent loads the mixture to a column, and adds buffer.

-Talent adds buffer to resuspend the resin. (mock sample)
+Talent adds buffer to resuspend the resin.

-Next, under dim red-light condition, add 9-cis (pronounce as nine cis) retinal to the resuspended resin to the final concentration of 50 micromolar [1].
-Gently mix at 4 degrees Celsius for 4-16 hours in the dark [2].
+Next, under dim red-light condition, add 9-cis (pronounce as nine cis) retinal to the resuspended resin to a final concentration of 50 micromolar [1].
+Gently mix at 4 degrees Celsius for 4-16 hours in the dark for retinal binding [2].

 Talent adds solution into the column.
 TEXT: Perform the following steps under dim red-light condition!

-Talent gently flip the column and places the column on a shaker.
+Talent closes the column with a lid, takes it off the holder, and gently flip the column and places the column on a shaker.

-After that, open the valve and remove the flow through from the column [1].
-Wash resin with 20 column volumes of Buffer A, followed by 15 column volumes of Buffer B [2].
+After that, open the valve and remove the buffer from the column [1].
+Wash resin with 20 column volumes of Buffer A, followed by 15 column volumes of Buffer B to remove unbound retinal [2].
 Resuspend the resin in 2 column volumes of Buffer B [3], and then divide the resin suspension equally to 10 10-milliliter disposal columns [4].

-Talent opens the valve and uses a beaker at the bottom to remove flow through.
+Talent opens the valve and uses a beaker at the bottom to collect the flow-through.
 Important Step

 Talent adds buffer into the column.